gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register a named route

-The `registerRoute` function accepts a `parentName` property, allowing a route to be [nested under an existing parent route](#register-nested-routes-under-an-existing-route).
-When searching for the parent route matching the `parentName` property, the `parentName` will be matched against the `$name` property of every route.
+The `registerRoute` function accepts a `parentName` option, allowing a route to be [nested under an existing parent route](#register-nested-routes-under-an-existing-route).
+When searching for the parent route matching the `parentName` option, the `parentName` will be matched against the `$name` option of every route.

-> A `$name` property should only be defined for routes that doesn't have a path like an error boundary or an authentication boundary.
+> A `$name` option should only be defined for routes that doesn't have a path like an error boundary or an authentication boundary.

 ```tsx !#4
 import { RootErrorBoundary } from "./RootErrorBoundary.tsx";